arkanelinux/buildbot/README.md

 Customize your build configuration at `/etc/buildbot/`.
 Alternatively you can also create a new seperate config file and overwrite the config file used with `$1`, eg `arkane-buildbot /etc/buildbot/custom_config`.

 ### 3. (Optional) Set custom build settings
-Edit `/etc/makepkg.conf` with your custom build environment settings.
+Edit `/etc/makepkg.conf` with your custom build environment settings, this is what Arkane is using;

-For example, change the compiler flags;
 ```bash
 CFLAGS="-march=x86-64-v3 -mtune=generic -O2 -ftree-vectorize -pipe -fno-plt -fexceptions \
         -Wp,-D_FORTIFY_SOURCE=2 -Wformat -Werror=format-security \